willgebhardt/ngc-sim-lib/docs/processes.md

 ```

 In both cases, this process will chain the four methods together into a single
-step, only updating the final state that all steps are to complete.
+step, only updating the final state after all steps are complete.

 ## Types of Processes

 There are two types of processes: the above example would be with what is
 referred to as a `MethodProcess` -- these are used to chain together any
 compilable methods from any number of different components.
 The other second
-type of process, called a `JointProcess` in ngcsimlib, is used to chain
+type of process, called a `JointProcess` in NGC-Sim-Lib, is used to chain
 together entire processes.
 JointProcesses are especially useful if there are multiple method processes that
 need to be called but different orders of the processes are needed at different